NBA Rumors: Nikola Vucevic Trade ‘Best Course Of Action’ For Magic Before Deadline, Per ‘Basketball Insiders’

-Orlando Magic center Nikola Vucevic is expected to one of the NBA players who could be traded before the February NBA trade deadline.
+Orlando Magic center Nikola Vucevic is expected to be one of the NBA players who could be traded before the February NBA trade deadline.
 Since the Magic selected Mo Bamba as the No. 6 overall pick in the 2018 NBA Draft, most people believe that Vucevic’s days in Orlando are already numbered.
-With his contract that is set to expire after the 2018-19 NBA season, trading him now will be the Magic’s best option than losing him in the summer of 2019 as an unrestricted free agent without getting anything in return.
+With his contract that is set to expire after the 2018-19 NBA season, trading him now will be the Magic’s best option instead of losing him in the summer of 2019 as an unrestricted free agent without getting anything in return.

 Earlier in the 2018-19 NBA season, the Magic looked determined to earn a playoff spot in the LeBron James-less Eastern Conference.
 Nikola Vucevic has succeeded to turn himself into the Magic’s best player.
-In 45 games he played this season, the 28-year-old center is averaging 20.3 points, 11.9 rebounds, 3.8 assists, 1.1 blocks, and 1.0 steal on 51.8 percent shooting from the field and 38.3 percent shooting from beyond the arc.
+In the 45 games he played this season, the 28-year-old center has averaged 20.3 points, 11.9 rebounds, 3.8 assists, 1.1 blocks, and 1.0 steal on 51.8 percent shooting from the field and 38.3 percent shooting from beyond the arc.

 However, despite Vucevic’s explosive performance almost every night, the Magic aren’t still considered a legitimate playoff contender this season.
 Even if they manage to enter the NBA Playoffs 2019, it remains a big question mark if the Magic have what it takes to beat Eastern Conference powerhouse teams like the Boston Celtics, Philadelphia 76ers, Toronto Raptors, and Milwaukee Bucks in a best-of-seven series.